1. Teleboard | Support Center

 Receiving Calls

-Incoming calls appear on the top of the calls log area and in a separate pop-up window.
+Incoming calls appear are pinned to the top of the Calls Log panel and in a separate pop-up window.
 Select or or press control+A on your keyboard to answer the call.
 Select or or press control+E on your keyboard to decline it.

 Using Telebroad Integrations

-Telebroad integrations allow you to communicate with users or get details from other platforms and applications.
-Currently HHAeXchange and Hubspot are supported.
+Telebroad integrations allow you to cross-reference phone numbers and other details with other platforms and applications.
+Currently, HHAeXchange, Hubspot, and Salesforce are supported.

-Integrations are configured by an administrator from the Admin Center and are available to users, who were granted access directly from the TeleConsole.
+Integrations are configured by an administrator from the Admin Center.
+They aare available to users who were granted access directly in the TeleConsole.

-The integration cross-references the phone number and if a match is found a relevant integration button will automatically show in a panel on the right side.
+An integration button will automatically show in an additional panel on the right.
 Clicking it will expand the integration window to show details, links, and options for the integration.

-The keypad can also be used to access your voicemail by dialing *1.
+The keypad can also be used to access your voicemail by dialing *1, your phone line, or your extension.

 If requested, enter your mailbox PIN.
-You can change the PIN from the mailbox options by pressing 0 (see below), from the voicemail settings of the TeleConsole web version, or from the admin portal (Features>Mailboxes).
-The two later options can help you if you forgot your PIN!
+You can change the PIN from the mailbox options by pressing 0 (see below), or from the Admin Center Voicemail Settings.
+The latter can help you if you forgot your PIN.

 The following is a list of all the voice prompts you can use while listening to your voicemails: